esti72/hello-world/README.md

 # hello-world
-First test for a depository
+First test for a repository